Margaret Vinstarr: Logie's confession

-In 1592, John Wemyss of Logie helped Francis Stewart, 5th Earl of Bothwell who was a rebel against the king.
+In 1592, John Wemyss younger of Logie helped Francis Stewart, 5th Earl of Bothwell who was a rebel against the king.
 He was a son of Andrew Wemyss of Myrecairnie and Logie and a cousin of David Wemyss, laird of West Wemyss whose sister Euphemia was a lady-in-waiting to the queen.
 Logie was probably the valet who attended the king at the wedding of Lilias Murray, the Laird of Tullibardine's daughter, and John Grant of Freuchie on 21 June 1591.
 Another of Bothwell's supporters, Josias Stewart, was the son of Margaret Stewart, Mistress of Ochiltree, a senior lady in waiting whose three daughters were maidens of honour in the queen's household.
 Possibly Logie and Josias Stewart were friends, and Margaret Winstar came to know Logie through this connection.

-Margaret Vinstarr was still at court, and in high favour with the queen, and on 13 June 1592 Anna of Denmark ordered matching orange gowns with green sleeves for her, herself, the Scottish maiden of honour Marie Stewart, and a page boy William Belo.
+Margaret Vinstarr was still at court, and in high favour with the queen, and on 13 June 1592 Anne of Denmark ordered matching orange gowns with green sleeves for her, herself, the Scottish maiden of honour Marie Stewart, and a page boy William Belo.

 In August the Duke of Lennox arrested Logie and Michael Balfour of Burleigh.
 Logie confessed to planning four different attempts to capture the king.
 One of these schemes involved Margaret Vinstarr, identified as his mistress or fiancée.
 She would steal the keys to the back gate of Dalkeith Palace and let in Bothwell's men.
 When James interrogated him, Logie was immediately cooperative and withheld nothing.
 This full and unexpected confession was tantamount to his own death sentence.
 Logie said that many other royal servants were allies of Bothwell, in part because they had not been paid.
 He said that Bothwell received money from Spain but Burleigh explained this as a deliberate rumour to encourage Bothwell's supporters.
 The English diplomat Robert Bowes thought that James VI meant to have Logie executed, but guessed that the queen and Margaret Vinstarr, who was from a well-connected family and thought to be related to the queen, would intercede to save his life.